divolte/divolte-collector/docs/configuration.rst

       http_retry_max_retries = 10
     }

-Google Cloud Storage Sink Property: ``http_retry_jitter``
+Google Cloud Storage Sink Property: ``http_retry_jitter_milliseconds``
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
-  The retry jitter will randomly vary retry delays.
-For each retry delay, a random portion of the delay multiplied by the jitterFactor will be added or subtracted to the delay.
-Needs to be 0 <= jitter < 1.
+  Sets the jitter to randomly vary retry delays by.
+For each retry delay, a random portion of the jitter will be added or subtracted to the delay.
+For example: a jitter of 100 milliseconds will randomly add between -100 and 100 milliseconds to each retry delay.
 :Default:
-  0.25
+  100
 :Example:

   .. code-block:: none

     divolte.sinks.a_sink {
       type = gcs
-      http_retry_jitter = 0.5
+      http_retry_jitter_milliseconds = 100
     }

 Topic Based Sinks